bitcoin/bitcoin/doc/build-unix.md

 	./configure
 	make

-This will build bitcoin-qt as well if the dependencies are met.
+This will build bitcoin-core-gui as well if the dependencies are met.

 **Note:** on Ubuntu 13.10 (Saucy Salamander) the boost configuration script doesn't look in the correct directory and an error about boost-system will appear.
 For now you need to do